cchristensn/386blog/_posts/2024-02-22-regex-post.md

 ---
 layout: post
-title:  "Regex Tutorial"
+title:  "Sift Through Chaos: A Regex Tutorial"
 date: 2024-02-22
-description: Learning how to use regex for python.
+description: Learning how to use regex for python and data collection.
-image: "/assets/img/image5.jpg"
+image: "/assets/img/RegExLogo.jpg"
-display_image: false  # change this to true to display the image below the banner
+display_image: true  # change this to true to display the image below the banner
 ---

 ### So what's all this then?